MobilityData/gtfs-validator/RULES.md

 ### StartAndEndTimeEqualNotice

 Start and end times have been found to be equal in GTFS file `frequencies.txt`.
+The GTFS spec is currently unclear how this case should be handled (e.g., is it a trip that circulates once?).
+It is recommended to use a trip not defined via frequencies.txt for this case.

 ### StopTooFarFromTripShapeNotice